Our A Level STEM students are the coders, engineers, scientists, medics and designers of tomorrow.

 We believe Science, Technology, Engineering and Mathematics (STEM) subjects are very much for girls.
 In fact, statistics show, that girls in single-sex schools are more likely to study STEM subjects at A Level than their peers in co-educational settings.

-Our aspiring biologists, chemists and physicists are taught by subject specialists in our cutting-edge science laboratories.
-Computer Science and Textile Design are also both very popular A Level choices.
+Our biologists, chemists and physicists are taught by subject specialists in cutting-edge science laboratories.
+Computer Science and Textile Design are also popular A Level choices.

 STEM extra-curricular opportunities include: